This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 I typically make a dozen egg muffin cups at a time and eat two of them right away.
 My husband can eat at least two, sometimes three.
 He likes to add a piece of toast with jelly on it.
 I’d rather just have the muffin cups by themselves.

 Whether you see these as a complete breakfast or as part of your early morning meal, they’re still nutritious.
 Not only do they provide the nutritional foundation for your day, but they also taste good.
-This is definitely one of my favorite egg recipes, even though I’m also a big fan of omelets.
+This is definitely one of my favorite egg recipes, even though I’m also a big fan of these vegetable omelets.

 Batches of Egg Muffin Cups